Iain Grafton (MBE) is the Chair of Westcountry Schools Trust.

-Iain retired as Detective Superintendent in the Police Force after thirty years.
-He is now the director of a company providing leadership and training services to schools and local colleges.
+Iain retired as Detective Superintendent in the Police Force after completing thirty years' service.
+He is now the director of a company providing leadership and governance training and support services to schools, colleges and local academies.

-Michael Saltern is a trustee at Ivybridge Community College and is the vice chair of IAT.
-Michael is also chair of the HR Committee.
+Michael Saltern is a Trustee at Ivybridge Community College also Chair of the HR Committee.

 Michael brings a wealth of strategic leadership and governance experience from the public and private sector.